K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

 ### <div id="2.7"/> 2.7.
 Portal SSH Installation

-From Portal 5.1.0 and above, SSH access to distributed applications is possible.
+From Portal 5.1.0 and above, SSH access to deployed applications is possible.

 For this, deploy the Portal SSH App must be done first.